 After the ride, we walked to the river for the Elephant Bathing.

 It was fun to watch them cool themselves down in the river.
 The mahouts seem to enjoy it too. :)

 After a few minutes, the Elephant Show started.

 I was amazed by the skills the elephants have shown.
 Especially with the painting elephants.

 I was really exhausted at this point, but the whole show was very entertaining.

 After the show, the elephants came towards us for photo ops and to be given food by the guests.
 You can buy them food (bananas and other fruits) inside the camp.

 We enjoyed our short stay inside Maesa Elephant Camp.
 We saw how the mahouts really care for the elephants.

-You can actually learn have to be a mahout (ride the elephant, give bath and give basic commands to the elephant) by enrolling to their Mahout Training Course, complete with mahout outfit, accommodations and certificates.
+You can actually learn to be a mahout (ride the elephant, give a bath and give basic commands to the elephant) by enrolling in their Mahout Training Course, complete with mahout outfit, accommodations, and certificates.
 I would love to try to be a mahout, but maybe next visit.